mongodb-js/compass/packages/connection-model/README.md

 - `ssl` (optional, String) ...
 The desired ssl strategy [Default: `NONE`]
   - `SYSTEMCA` SSL required, validate using System CA, no host verification.
-  - `IFAVAILABLE` Try SSL first and fall back to no SSL if unavailable, validate using System CA, no host verification.
+  - `IFAVAILABLE` Try SSL first and fall back to no SSL if unavailable, validate using System CA, with host verification.
   - `SERVER` Driver should validate Server certificate.
   - `ALL` Driver should validate Server certificate and present valid Certificate.
   - `NONE` No SSL.
 (Not recommended)